How can I bring my home audio system up to speed?

 The release of ultra-slim models like the KEF Ci160TR allows for installation in places that could not previously accept speakers, whilst, as mentioned previously, WiFi and Bluetooth speakers allow for installation where speaker cable previously could not reach.

-Upgrading your audio system to incorporate wireless technology is not only possible, it’s really not that hard to do.
+Upgrading your audio system to incorporate wireless technology is not only possible, but it’s also really not that hard to do.
 As always, we are more than happy to help you with any questions you have about upgrading, changing or buying an audio system.
-You can submit a contact form here, email us at firstname.lastname@example.org or just give us a ring on 03456 803 802
+You can submit a contact form here, email us at email@example.com or just give us a ring on 03456 803 802